TheFox/timr/README.md

 The simplest thing you can do after installation is start a new Task:

-	timr start
+	$ timr start

-And after that you want to stop:
+And after some time you probably want to stop:

-	timr stop
+	$ timr stop

 To show the current status:

-	timr status
+	$ timr status

 ## Task